IvanildoBarauna/api-to-dataframe/README.md

 ```

 ## Important notes:
-* **Opcionals Parameters:** The params timeout, retry_strategy and headers are opcionals.
+* **Opcionals Parameters:** The params timeout, retry_strategy, headers and jitter are opcionals.
 * **Default Params Value:** By default the quantity of retries is 3 and the time between retries is 1 second, but you can define manually.
 * **Max Of Retries:** For security of API Server there is a limit for quantity of retries, actually this value is 5, this value is defined in lib constant.
-You can inform any value in RETRIES param, but the lib only will try 5x.
+You can inform any value in RETRIES param, but the lib only will try 5x and will log a warning if a higher value is informed.
 * **Exponential Retry Strategy:** The increment of time between retries is time passed in **initial_delay** param * 2 * the retry_number, e.g with initial_delay=2
+* **Jitter Parameter:** When using the exponential strategy you can define a **jitter** value to add a random wait time between 0 and the informed jitter.
+This helps to avoid thundering herd effects.

     RetryNumber  | WaitingTime
     ------------ | -----------